 Faculty within Patient-Driven Values in Healthcare Evaluation (PAVE) are engaged in a wide range of patient-driven research.

-Research conducted within the center aims to elicit elements of value from diverse patients groups, prioritize patient-driven value elements, and test patient-driven value elements in an economic evaluation.
+Research conducted within the program aims to elicit elements of value from diverse patients groups, prioritize patient-driven value elements, and test patient-driven value elements in an economic evaluation.

 PATIENT-DRIVEN PRIORITIES FOR THE MANAGEMENT OF MAJOR DEPRESSIVE DISORDER